emericg/SmartServoFramework/README.md

 * Doxygen (**ONLY** to generate the documentation)

 Using Linux?
-* liblockdev1-dev (used to lock the serial port, which will save you from a lot of potential head scratching errors)
+* liblockdev1-dev (used to lock the serial port to a single software instance, which will save you from a lot of potential head scratching errors...)

 ### Serial link

-This framework can be used with any combination of RS-232 ports, USB to TTL adapters, USB to RS-485 adapters, half or full duplex... but you'll need the right link for the right device.
+This framework can be used with any combination of RS-232 ports, USB to TTL adapters, USB to RS-485 adapters, half or full duplex...
+But you'll need the right link for the right device.

 First make sure that you can access your serial port:
 * If you are running Linux, you will need special permissions from the `uucp` and/or `dialout` groups in order to access serial ports.
 You can add your user account to these groups with this command: `# useradd -G uucp,dialout $USER` (you'll need root credentials for this operation).